5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 A) Using the Cloud

-Using the cloud means renting a server (for computing) that can do all the processing.
-Cloud services now use a cluster of computers to do all the processing hundreds of times faster than on a personal computer.
+Cloud services use a cluster of computers to do all the processing orders of magnitude faster than any personal computer.

 For example, Amazon Web Services gives access to on-demand EMR multi-machine clusters per hour including all of their data stores like ElasticSearch, Redshift, etc.